When and where to order the OnePlus 6

-OnePlus just announced the OnePlus 6, its latest flagship phone.
+The OnePlus 6 is now available.
 Just like many other Android phones this year, it has a notch, which lends itself to a larger display without increasing the size of the device itself.
+It was unveiled just last week, and it just scored a CNET Editors' Choice as the best new mid-priced phone you can buy right now.
+(Read the full CNET review of the OnePlus 6.)

-The OnePlus will ship in two different black colors, and in a few weeks, there will be a limited edition white model.
+The OnePlus ships in two different black colors, and in a few weeks, there will be a limited edition white model.
 All three models feature a glass back, but oddly enough no wireless charging.

 If you want to get a OnePlus 6 as soon as possible, here's everything you need to know.